 Swiss culture is renowned for its politeness, which can be quite extreme.
 When exploring nature, hiking in the mountains, or strolling through parks in Zurich, you may be greeted by others.
 A simple “Grüezi” or a nod is the customary response.

 I also greet the bus driver when entering or exiting through the front door.
-It’s a way to be friendly and show respect for me, and it’s usually reciprocated.
+It’s a way of being friendly and showing respect.
+It’s usually reciprocated.

-When asking a supermarket salesperson for something, it’s not uncommon to say something like, “Grüezi.
+When asking a supermarket clerk, it’s not uncommon to say something like, “Grüezi.
 Excuse me.
 If you have time, could I please have 100g of salami?
 Merci.”
 Even Swiss people joke about it!
-But I really appreciate this.
-A smile and a “merci” does make everything easier here.
+I appreciate this.
+A smile and a “merci” make everything easier here.

 Speaking of taxes, most people pay their private taxes through bank transfers.
 Your employer will not deduct the taxes from your salary for you.
 Each year, you must declare your last year’s income to the authorities.
-Afterwards, you will receive an invoice and have 30 days to pay your taxes.
-(Foreigners who moved newly to Switzerland or have a B residence permit have different rules that apply to them.)
+Afterward, you will receive an invoice and have 30 days to pay your taxes.

 As a woman, I feel safe everywhere in Switzerland, particularly in Zurich.
 Reports of violence do occur, but they are rare.

 Some weeks ago, my company received some packages.
 However, since no one was in the studio that day (a Friday), the postal service left them outside our entrance.
-Our studio is in a busy area of a quiet neighbourhood.
+Our studio is in a busy area.
 After the weekend, on Monday morning, the packages were still there, untouched.

 Normally, items are not stolen; rather, people try to return them to their rightful owners.
 I’m always surprised by this.
 Unfortunately, this is not true for bicycles: Mine was already stolen, just like everyone else’s in Zurich.

 Zurich is incredibly quiet.
 In the most literal sense, there is very little noise pollution.
-In a last-minute decision in 1970ies, the authorities halted construction of an autobahn through the city.
+In a last-minute decision in the 1970s, the authorities halted construction of an autobahn through the city.
 All trains and trams in Switzerland run on electric power.
-Even most buses in Zurich are electric or electric trolley buses for many years already.
-I don’t know why, but scooters are not very common here as well, or mostly run on battery nowadays.
+Even most buses in Zurich have been electric or electric trolley buses for many years.
+I don’t know why, but scooters are not very common here as well, or they run on batteries nowadays.

 I love the Swiss way of speaking.
 Zurich is located in the German-speaking region of Switzerland, but the German spoken here is not the same as in Germany.
-In fact, each village, valley, and city has its dialect.
-I don’t speak Swiss German, but I have incorporated some “helvitisms” (the name given to words that are uniquely Swiss) into my Standard German.
+In fact, each village, valley, and town has its dialect.
+I don’t speak Swiss German, but I have incorporated some “helvetisms” (the name given to words that are uniquely Swiss) into my Standard German.

-Some words are hard to explain, but “aperöle” isn’t one of them.
-In Switzerland, having a drink with friends, family, or colleagues in the late afternoon or early evening is called an “Apero”.
-You might say, “Let’s meet for an Apero”.
-The verb for doing an Apero is “aperöle”.
+Some words are difficult to explain, but “aperöle” isn’t one of them.
+In Switzerland, having a drink with friends, family, or colleagues in the late afternoon or early evening is called an “Apero.”
+You might say, “Let’s meet for an Apero.”
+The verb for doing an Apero is “aperöle.”
 I love this.

 Zurich has around 500,000 inhabitants, making it the perfect size for me.
 It offers all the advantages of a large city, such as cultural activities, sports, and good public transport, but it’s also easy to get around.
-You can get from one end of the city to the other in less than an hour by bike, public transport, or car.
+You can get from one end of the city to the other in less than an hour by bike, public transport, or car – the car is the slowest.

 If you can clean it, you can expect that it is regularly cleaned.
 Swiss people are no cleaner than anyone else, as can be seen after music festivals when the aftermath is left behind.
 However, city administrations across Switzerland invest a great deal of money into daily cleaning efforts, ensuring that the streets and public spaces are kept neat and tidy.
 My former boss once quipped, “Switzerland is likely the only country on earth that gets a thorough scrubbing each morning.”